zama-ai/concrete/docs/core-features/workarounds.md

 ```

 ## Matrix Row/Col means

-In this example Matrix operation, we are introducing a key concept when using Concrete: trying to maximize the parallelization.
-Here instead of sequentially summing all values to create a mean value, we split the values in sub-groups, and do the mean of the sub-group means:
+This example introduces a key concept when using **Concrete**: maximizing parallelization.
+Instead of sequentially summing all values to compute a mean, the values are split into sub-groups, and the mean of these sub-group means is computed:

 ```python
 import numpy as np